Moonbase59/rmlyrics3/README.md

 There is a Windows 32-bit executable `rmlyrics3.exe` in the `dist/` folder which you can copy to a suitable location.
 It should run on Windows 7 and above.

+The prebuilt Windows executable is meant to be used on systems with no Python installed.
+It brings its own Python interpreter and needed dependencies.
+Thus, it’s a little larger and takes a little longer to start than the pure Python version.

 ### Rebuilding the Windows executable

 Should you need to rebuild `rmlyrics3.exe` yourself, get [PyInstaller](https://www.pyinstaller.org/), change to the directory into which you have git cloned _rmlyrics3_ and do a: